FlorianBourniquel/Fenrir/README.md

 optional arguments:
   -h, --help  show this help message and exit
+  -file       set if url is a txt that contains all android project url (one url
+              per line)
 ```
 #### Analyse mode usage

 ```
-usage: Analyse.py [-h] [-apk] path out
+usage: Analyse.py [-h] [-apk] [-onlyProjectWithMultipleApInMethod]
+                  [-neverTheSameProjectName]
+                  path out

 positional arguments:
   path                  Path where clones are stored out                   output path

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help            show this help message and exit -apk                  if set program will except only apk in path -onlyProjectWithMultipleApInMethod, -opmam
+                        if set program keep android project with at least 2 different antipatterns in the same method -neverTheSameProjectName, -nspn
-  -apk        if set program will except only apk in path
+                        if set program will never create a result with the same project name
 ```

 #### Render mode usage  (Deprecated use JavaFx render)